MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/hotel.md

 For example, if the fixed bid is $5 and the multiplier is 1.05, the final bid is $5.25.
 Using the same multiplier, if the percentage bid is 5% and the total room rate is $100, the final bid is $5.25.

 **Update:** Optional.
-To remove an existing checkin bid modifier, set the corresponding field to "delete_value".
+To remove an existing checkin bid multiplier, set the corresponding field to "delete_value".
 For example, if you no longer want to modify the base bid on Wednesdays, set the *Checkin Wednesday* field to "delete_value".

 ## <a name="clientid"></a>Client Id
 Used to associate records in the bulk upload file with records in the results file.
 The value of this field is not used or stored by the server; it is simply copied from the uploaded record to the corresponding result record.
 It may be any valid string to up 100 in length.